This post may contain affiliate links. Here’s my full disclosure.

-Personally, I love InMotion Web Hosting for getting a site or blog up and running because it is so easy to set-up.
+But, if this is the route you want to go, then I’ll tell you that I love InMotion Web Hosting for getting a site or blog up and running because it is so easy to set-up.
 They pretty-much walk you through the entire process and you can even buy your domain name through them.

 Here’s The Wary Worker’s tutorial on how to get started with a website or blog.

-What Should You Charge ?
+Virtual Assistant Salary: What Should You Charge ?